anamaticsconsulting/minimal_mistakes/_pages/home.md

     btn_label: "Learn more"
 ---

-By looking at each client business problem/opportunity uniquely we focus on providing our clients with an appropriate mix of industry, functional and technical experience to help clients define and deliver the best possible solutions.
+By looking at each client business problem/opportunity uniquely we focus on providing our clients with an appropriate mix of <b>industry, functional and technical</b> experience to help clients <b>define</b> and <b>deliver</b> the best possible solutions.

 {% include feature_row %}